-2. Buying Committee (or B2B Buyer Personas).
+- Buying Committee (or B2B Buyer Personas)

 What is a buying committee?

 They attend discovery calls with you, prepare comparison reports, and provide info with personal takeaways from calls to the decision-makers.

-If you are targeting SMB, quite often, you’ll face the situation that the Champion and the Decision-maker might be the same person (for example, CEO).
+If you are targeting SMBs, quite often, you’ll face the situation that the Champion and the Decision-maker might be the same person (for example, CEO).
 We usually get requests from SMB CEOs because they are personally interested in getting results for their organization.

 In mid-size and enterprise companies, champions usually are the end-users of your product or people who’ll collaborate with you.

-For software development company, champions could be product managers, cause they are in charge of product development, and your team becomes their team extension.
+For software development companies, champions could be product managers, cause they are in charge of product development, and your team becomes their team extension.

 While in SMB, decision-makers actively participate in the research negotiations, in mid-size and enterprise, they usually delegate it to Champions.